ddev/ddev/docs/users/step-debugging.md

 ### PHPStorm Debugging Setup

 [PHPStorm](https://www.jetbrains.com/phpstorm/download) is a leading PHP development IDE with extensive built-in debugging support.
 It provides two different ways to do debugging.
 One requires very little effort in the PHPStorm IDE (they call it zero-configuration debugging) and the other requires you to set up a "run configuration", and is basically identical to the Netbeans or Eclipse setup.

+**Please note that PHPStorm 2018 and before are not compatible with current versions of XDebug.**

 #### PHPStorm Zero-Configuration Debugging